-The following public events are exempt from the permit requirements of this article: the annual Christmas parade, the Fourth of July celebration, the Carrboro Day celebration, the Carrboro music Festival, the Four on the Fourth road Race, Carrboro 10K road Race, the Gallop and Gorge Road Race, and Frangelism in the Park, the Kidney Kare 5K, the Open Streets Events, and the St. Paul AME 5K.
+The following public events are exempt from the permit requirements of this article: the annual Christmas parade, the Fourth of July celebration, the Carrboro Day celebration, the Carrboro music Festival, the Four on the Fourth road Race, Carrboro 10K road Race, the Gallop and Gorge Road Race, and Frangelism in the Park, the Kidney Kare 5K, the Open Streets Events, the St. Paul AME 5K, and the Not so Normal Half Marathon.